original logo

 28. My opponent disconnected during the game.
 What is the rule?

-"...should a player disconnect for more than 15 minutes (or multiple times totaling 30 minutes), the offended player may request a set game win, may offer to reschedule at times convenient to him, or may choose to continue with the game as originally scheduled.
-It is expected that players and captains will discuss resolution of affected games with Section 3.B. in mind, and not question the motives of the opponent."
+"...should a player disconnect for more than 15 minutes (or multiple times totaling 30 minutes), the offended player may request a set game win, may offer to reschedule at times convenient to him, or may choose to continue with the game as originally scheduled."
 (Statute 11.E.iii)

 So, you must wait for your opponent for 15 minutes.
 If you leave sooner, your opponent could claim the above rule if he returns on time and you do not.
 After waiting 15 minutes for your opponent to return, go to the game forum, and state your wishes.
 See Statute 11.E for more.
 For rules regarding disconnections while waiting to begin a game that has not yet begun, see FAQ 16.